Homey (smart hub): Homey Pro (2019)

-Homey Bridge (2022)
+Homey Bridge

-Homey Bridge was announced during a livestream on September 7, 2021, as an optional wireless antenna for the then-introduced cloud-service.
+Homey Bridge was announced during a live stream on 7 September 2021 as a wireless device intended to provide connectivity for Homey's cloud-based services.

-Supported technologies are Wi-Fi, Bluetooth Low Energy, Zigbee, Z-Wave, 433 MHz and infrared.
+It supports Wi-Fi, Bluetooth Low Energy, Zigbee, Z-Wave, 433 MHz, and infrared.

 Homey Pro (2023)

-A new generation Homey Pro was announced during a livestream on October 12, 2022, and started shipping in Q1 2023.
+A new generation of Homey Pro debuted on 12 October 2022 and began shipping in the first quarter of 2023.

-Notable changes are a new flat design, similar to Homey Bridge, based on a Raspberry Pi Compute Module 4, shipping with a quad core processor, 2 GB of RAM and 8 GB flash storage.
+The device uses a flat design similar to the Homey Bridge and is based on the Raspberry Pi Compute Module 4.
+It has a quad-core processor, 2 GB of RAM, and 8 GB of flash storage.

-Supported technologies are Wi-Fi, Bluetooth Low Energy, Zigbee, Z-Wave, 433 MHz, Infrared, Matter and Thread.
+Supported technologies include Wi-Fi, Bluetooth Low Energy, Zigbee, Z-Wave, 433 MHz, infrared, Matter, and Thread.